 Let's check it out.

-10 Different Types of Websites with Real-Life Examples
+10 Types of Websites With Their Examples & Structures

 The web is packed with all sorts of sites, but which one is right for you?
 Don't worry; we've got your back.
 We're breaking down 10 website types to help you make an informed decision.